 Check the Winner Best Price

 While all of these knives are made in Japan.
-ONly Shun and Global are truly a Japanese knife.
-Miyabi is actually owned by Zwilling, a German cutlery manufacturer.
+Only Shun and Global are still Japanese owned.
+Miyabi is a brand under the Zwilling Coprporation, a German cutlery manufacturer.
 Having said that, there are knife are still made in Seki City Japanese.
 A famous city known for their knife manufacturing.